coldbox-modules/cbelasticsearch/docs/Indices/Templates.md

 Index templates provide a way to ensure your indices are mapped correctly upon creation.
 You may control both settings and individual field mappings within your documents.

-{% hint style="info" %} Check out Elasticsearch's [Index Templates documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) for further reading. {% endhint %}
+{% hint style="info" %} Check out Elasticsearch's <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html">Index Templates documentation</a> for further reading. {% endhint %}

 ## Component Templates